frappe/erpnext_documentation/user/manual/en/accounts/accounting-reports.md

 - **Received Items To Be Billed:** The items which has been received from the suppliers, but Purchase Invoice has not been created / partially been created.

 ## 8. Other Reports
-### 8.1 Party Wise Trail Balance
+### 8.1 Party Wise Trial Balance
 Go to: **Accounts > Other Reports > Trial Balance for Party**.
-Usually you might need to see the trail balance for your customesrs and suppliers.
+Usually you might need to see the trial balance for your customesrs and suppliers.
 You can easily get for all of your customers or suppliers and also for individual.

 <img alt="Sales Invoice Trends" class="screenshot" src="{{docs_base_url}}/assets/img/accounts/reports/party-wise-trail-balance.png">